Support Others

 It is important to know what to do to help a family member or friend in an abusive relationship.

 Need help?
-Call the 24-hour crisis line: 614-224-HOME (4663)
+Call the 24-hour hotline: 614-224-HOME (4663)

 Many people ask how they can support loved ones they know or believe are being abused.
 Leaving an abusive relationship is a highly personal decision that can also be dangerous.
 Those experiencing abuse are often isolated by their abuser or feel alone in their situation, so having a trusted and supportive confidant can be very beneficial.